alexrecuenco/pdf-signatures-safely-examples/readme.md

 For that, the intention is to run this in a docker image such that:

-- ✅ No internet connection can be made
+- ✅ No internet connection can be made while signing
 - ✅ The secret data is not included in the build
 - ❌ Preventing escalation (not done)

+NOTE: What we don't trust in this scenario is just running the commands, and putting our passwords for our certificate files in the open, we would rather isolate it a bit.
+This is not perfect, if you are extremely concerned about these certificates and you can afford a usb-based authenthicator (similar to Trezor) then please do, it simplifies a lot of things

 ## Requirements